aaronmeis/learn-qiskit/README.md

 # Learn Qiskit - Your First Quantum Computing Project

+This is a learning project designed to help you get started with PennyLane and quantum computing workflows.

+Don't worry about understanding all the intricate quantum details at this point!
+The focus here is on:

+✅ Getting familiar with running quantum computing projects ✅ Understanding project orchestration and setup
+✅ Learning how to work with Docker containers
+✅ Seeing how quantum circuits are structured and visualized Later examples will dive deeper into the quantum components (gates, entanglement, measurements, etc.).
+For now, just focus on getting comfortable with the tools and workflow!

 Welcome to our first Qiskit project!
 This is a simple starter project to help you get familiar with quantum computing using IBM's Qiskit framework.

 ## Platform Compatibility